mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Testing the WAF policy

-We should be able to browse to our Front Door endpoint hostname with no errors, as we are only allowing one IP address to access this hostname.
-We can test the WAF policy by changing our environmental variable 'my_ip_address' to the fake IP address, as shown below.
+I should be able to browse to my Front Door endpoint hostname with no errors, as I am only allowing one IP address to access this hostname.
+I can test the WAF policy by changing the environmental variable 'my_ip_address' to the fake IP address, as shown below.

 ```bash
 export TF_VAR_my_ip_address="12.345.678.910" # Use the fake IP address